 The above special and unusual circumstances would deprive the applicant from developing this property and interferes with the best use of this property.

-Therefore, for two of the three lots in the proposed subdivision, in lieu of the seven lots that could be allowed by the zoning, the best use and manner of the development allows for individual rain water catchment system.
+Therefore, for two (2) lots of this three-lot subdivision, the best use and manner of the development allows for individual rain water catchment system in keeping with the agricultural character of the area.